panderson54/panderson54.github.io/docs/_posts/2022-03-03-Nuclear-Posture.md

 \- [CNN A change in China's approach?](https://www.cnn.com/2021/11/02/politics/china-suspected-silo-fields-report/index.html)

-However when looking at this development through the lens of Chinese nuclear posture we can come to a different conclusion as to why these silo's might be built.
+However when looking at this development through the lens of Chinese nuclear posture we can come to a different conclusion as to why these silos might be built.

 Chinese declared nuclear posture is that of assured retaliation:

->"The most recent Defense White Paper, alongside some Chinese texts, makes clear that CHina plans on using alert levels to signal resolve.
+>"The most recent Defense White Paper, alongside some Chinese texts, makes clear that China plans on using alert levels to signal resolve.
 'If China comes under a nuclear threat' the 2013 paper states, 'nuclear missile force will act upon the orders of the [Central Military Commission], go into higher level of readiness, and get ready for a nuclear counterattack to deter the enemy from using nuclear weapons against China.' "

 \- *Paper Tigers: China's Nuclear Posture* by Jeffery Lewis